-ADD a new subheading and text at the end of the supporting text: ADD a new subheading and text at the end of the supporting text.
-Contamination The nature of the site and adjacent land use means that contamination, landfill gas, odour and noise will need to be considered as part of any formal planning application.
-For information part of the site is included within the Environmental Permit area associated with an active landfill known as Judkins Landfill Phase 3 (EP reference EPR/JP3033YQ).
+The nature of the site and adjacent land use means that contamination, landfill gas, odour and noise will need to be considered as part of any formal planning application.
+For information part of the site is included within the Environmental Permit area associated with an active landfill known as Judkins Landfill Phase 3 (EP reference

+EPR/JP3033YQ).
 The Applicant is therefore advised to have discussions with the Environment Agency prior to the submission of any formal planning application.
-MM15 74 - 77 Strategic Policy SHA4 AMEND paragraph 7.63: 7.63 Strategic housing allocation SHA4 is a sustainable and deliverable extension to Goodyers End, on the western edge of Bedworth.
-The site was previously allocated as HSG5 in the 2019 adopted Borough Plan for at least 398 units and has since obtained outline planning permission for 455 dwellings (Application Reference 039049).
-The site now benefits from resolution to grant outline permission subject to the signing of a S106 Agreement for the erection of 455 dwellings, 55 senior living units (C2) and approximately 2,000sq.m. of floorspace (E, F1 and F2) (Application reference 039049).
-AMEND key development principle 1: Provision of approximately 445455 dwellings in a mix of dwelling types and sizes.

-COMBINE criteria 5 and 15 and DELETE criteria 15:
+MM15 74 - Strategic AMEND paragraph 7.63: Contributions still 77 Policy required as SHA4 7.63 Strategic housing allocation SHA4 is a sustainable and deliverable extension necessary, but not to Goodyers End, on the western edge of Bedworth.
+The site was previously explicit to policing / allocated as HSG5 in the 2019 adopted Borough Plan for at least 398 units justice. and has since obtained outline planning permission for 455 dwellings (Application Reference 039049).
+The site now benefits from resolution to Heritage impact grant outline permission subject to the signing of a S106 Agreement for the assessment and erection of 455 dwellings, 55 senior living units (C2) and approximately archaeological 2,000sq.m. of floorspace (E, F1 and F2) (Application reference 039049). recording required.
+AMEND key development principle 1: The changes are unlikely to be Provision of approximately 445455 dwellings in a mix of dwelling types and sizes. significant for just this site, but similar COMBINE criteria 5 and 15 and DELETE criteria 15: mods have been proposed for 5.
+Financial contribution towards the upgrading of the existing sports pitches and play several sites, and facilities at Anderton Road, Heath Road/Newtown Road, facilities at Newdigate so these are Recreation Ground and Miners Welfare Park.
+Provision of play area, MUGA and screened in for playing pitches and financial contributions towards sport and physical activity based further on the requirements of the Council's Playing Pitch and Outdoor Sports Strategy and consideration in Indoor Sports Facility Needs Assessment and Strategy for pitch sport improvements, terms of including off-site swimming pool provision, cycle facilities at Bedworth Physical cumulative effects.

-5. Financial contribution towards the upgrading of the existing sports pitches and play facilities at Anderton Road, Heath Road/Newtown Road, facilities at Newdigate Recreation Ground and Miners Welfare Park.
-Provision of play area, MUGA and playing pitches and financial contributions towards sport and physical activity based on the requirements of the Council's Playing Pitch and Outdoor Sports Strategy and Indoor Sports Facility Needs Assessment and Strategy for pitch sport improvements, including off-site swimming pool provision, cycle facilities at Bedworth Physical Activity Hub, Pingles athletic facility, rugby pitch provision at Nicholas Chamberlaine School and community centre and outdoor tennis facilities in Miners Welfare Park, Bedworth.
+Activity Hub, Pingles athletic facility, rugby pitch provision at Nicholas Chamberlaine School and community centre and outdoor tennis facilities in Miners Welfare Park, Bedworth.